lukexor/react-kata/README.md

 then select a slot and book it, by entering their name, email, and vehicle information.
 - "Let's try to show an icon or  picture with each available service.
-Make sure it really POPS!
-We're a pretty unique company because we want to have a UI that really POPS!"
+Make sure it really **POPS!** We're a pretty unique company because we want to have a UI that really **POPS!**"
-- "Once they pick the repair they need, let's give them some kind of big confirmation prompt.
+- "Once they pick the service they need, let's give them some kind of big confirmation prompt.
 If they say yes, go ahead and book it"
 - "Almost forgot!
 We should put our company contact info somewhere on the landing screen if people want to talk to someone.
-It's supportbutton@lithia.com and the number is 555-872-3289."
+It's **supportbutton@lithia.com** and the number is **555-872-3289.**"
 - "Once they're all scheduled, let's get that serotonin flowing with some big green check marks or smiley faces or something.
 You can handle that can't you?"

 #### Engineering Manager

-- "Our technical direction is to use React.
-You should feel free to use any state library, router, and UI framework you feel you need, but be able to explain your choices.
+- "Our technical direction is to use *React*.
+You should feel free to use any state library, router, or UI framework you feel you need, but be able to explain your choices.
 If you can implement the app without any of those things, that's ok too.
 Let's not overbuild this, but also start to think about our technological roadmap.
 Getting the tech right is my **TOP PRIORITY!**"